USCbiostats/PM566/website/content/assignment/07-lab.md

 stringr::str_extract(counts, "[REGEX FOR NUMBERS WITH COMMAS/DOTS]")
 ```

-Don't forget to commit your work!

 ## Question 2: Academic publications on COVID19 and Hawaii

-You need to query the following
+You need to query the following.
 The parameters passed to the query are documented [here](https://www.ncbi.nlm.nih.gov/books/NBK25499/).

 Use the function `httr::GET()` to make the following query: